Dofivile/Dofivile/README.md

 # Hey there, I'm Robel 👋

-🎓 **Senior Computer Science student at the University of Maryland**
+🎓 **Senior Computer Science student at the University of Maryland College Park**
 💡 Passionate about building software that blends creativity, data, and impact.

-- 🚀 Currently interning at Microsoft Xbox, working on **PlayFab Economy DropTables**.
-- 🖥️ Exploring AI, visualization, and building tools that make data more accessible.
-- 🎨 Love blending tech with creativity—whether it’s coding, design, or visual projects.
+- 🎨 Love blending tech with creativity, whether it’s coding, design, or visual projects.
 - 🏋️ Catch me at the gym, on a hike, or working on side projects.
 - 📬 Reach me at: [rendasha@umd.edu](mailto:rendasha@umd.edu)